commonhaus/foundation/README.md

 **Empowerment Over Enforceability**: Our mission is to be a foundation that uplifts each project without restrictive barriers.

-## Focus of The Commonhaus Foundation
+## Focus of the Commonhaus Foundation

 **Action Over Deliberation:** We prioritize doing over discussing.
 Our emphasis: